LLNL/merlin/docs/source/modules/introduction.rst

       needing to run the entire workflow.*

-Merlin was built specifically to address the challenges of porting microservices to HPC simualtions.
+Merlin was built specifically to address the challenges of porting microservices to HPC simulations.

 So what exactly does Merlin do?
 +++++++++++++++++++++++++++++++

-Merlin wraps a heavily tested and well used asynchronous task queueing library in a skin and syntax that is natural for HPC simulations.
+Merlin wraps a heavily tested and well used asynchronous task queuing library in a skin and syntax that is natural for HPC simulations.
 In essence, we extend `maestro <https://github.com/LLNL/maestrowf>`_ by hooking it up to `celery <https://docs.celeryproject.org/en/latest/index.html>`_.
 We leverage